 and looked forward to a future of science, technology, space

 exploration, peace and one world.
-Now I often say that "The world
+Now I often say that "The

-Aquarius is associated with electricity, computers, flight,
+"Traditionally, Aquarius is associated with electricity,

-democracy, freedom, humanitarianism, idealism, modernization,
+computers, flight, democracy, freedom, humanitarianism,

-astrology, nervous disorders, rebellion, nonconformity,
+idealism, modernization, astrology, nervous disorders,

-philanthropy, veracity, perseverance, humanity, and
+rebellion, nonconformity, philanthropy, veracity, perseverance,

 Unpacking "The Main Vine"